Kylir/pi-eye/README.md

 + A: I reviewed the existing ones and they were not exactly doing what I wanted.
 So, I decided to re-invent the wheel.

 + Q: When are you going to make a nice web interface to the application?
-+ A: When I will have the time... :'(
++ A: UPDATE!
+There is one now!
+OK, it is not the prettiest one... but it works! isn't it?...